isomerpages/nparks-gardening/page-index/edible-plants/_posts/2023-07-19-post-Lemongrass.md

 <section>
 	<h4>Harvesting:</h4>
-<p>Plants can be harvested for leaves at any time.
-They are typically harvested continuously via the cut-and-come-again method.
-Regular harvesting via hard pruning will encourage bushiness and keep the plant productive.</p>
+<p>Plants can be harvested for stems and leaves at any time.
+Stems can be harvested by being cut at the base of the plant, or by twisting and pulling.</p>
+<p>Leaves can be cut at any time for use as mulch. </p>
+<p>Take note that the leaves have sharp edges and may cause skin irritation and cuts.
+Use arm sleeves and gloved when maintaining Lemongrass plants for safety.</p>
 	<br>
 </section>